211 Would You Rather Questions [Funny, Hard & Weird]

 How do you play would you rather on LearnClash?

 Open a LearnClash topic, take a 3-minute turn, and answer prompts inside a 45-second question timer.
-A full async duel runs 18 prompts across 6 rounds, with a 48-hour turn window for each player.
-Afterward, compare where you matched, split, or differed from the wider LearnClash average.
+A full async duel runs 18 prompts across 6 rounds, with a 72-hour turn window for each player.
+Afterward, compare where you and your opponent matched and where you split.